Summary

 ): BooleanResultType!

 You'll have to specify the name of the repository, the AWS region, and the S3 bucket and archiving format to use.
 You may also give the start and end dates for archiving.
-See the tables in the Given Datatype section for details on the input parameters.
+See the tables in the Input Parameters section for details.

 Example